lblod/delta-consumer-file-sync-submissions/README.md

 In our defense, the model is rather complicated (and not respecting the file model defined in [mu-file-service](https://github.com/mu-semtech/file-service)).

 ## Flow
- - Periodic job checks wether there are physical files to be synced
+ - Periodic job checks (healing) or incoming deltas wether there are physical files to be synced
  - If found, download, map to logical file and 'publishes' the new information

 ## Assumptions